-Fish Hatchery Road Bridge No. 61B Repairs
+Fish Hatchery Road Bridge No. 61B Removal

 Fish Hatchery Road Bridge No. 61B is a King County-owned and maintained short span bridge located in Fall City on SE Fish Hatchery Road, near State Route 202 (SE Fall City – Snoqualmie Road).
 The bridge spans an unnamed outlet stream that feeds into the Snoqualmie River.

-Why King County is repairing this bridge
+Why King County is removing this bridge

 The area surrounding the Fish Hatchery Road Bridge is prone to flooding.
 Since removal of the bridge will not affect local access to residences on both sides of the bridge, it has been determined that the benefits of removing the bridge altogether outweigh the environmental and financial costs of building a replacement bridge large enough to withstand flooding.
 Removal of Fish Hatchery Bridge also will help improve the local habitat by allowing a more natural connection between the Snoqualmie River and the 17-acre wetland northeast of Fish Hatchery Road.